 This new technology has been touted as the next revolution in many industries, with hundreds of nanoproducts already on the market including everything from sunscreen and stain resistant clothing, to food and food packaging, and agricultural products like pesticides.
 Many of the world’s biggest companies are exploring nanotechnology research and development.

 However, in the rush to incorporate nanoparticles into products already being marketed to the public, comparatively little money has been devoted to researching the health and environmental consequences of nanotechnology.

 Nanoscale materials are very different than their larger counterparts, with distinct electronic, magnetic, chemical and mechanical properties.
 Nanoparticles have an increased surface area, which offers more space for interaction with other substances.
-This increased interaction with their surroundings means that substances at the nanoscale are more reactive and have higher toxicity than they do at their normal size.
+This increased interaction with their surroundings means that substances at the nanoscale can be more reactive and have higher toxicity than they do at their normal size.
 Picture a coffee maker.
 If you fill it with whole coffee beans, you get a very weak cup of coffee.
-But if you grind the beans first, you will increase the surface area of the coffee beans and get a dark, strong cup of coffee.
+But if you grind the beans first, you will increase the surface area of the coffee and get a dark, strong cup of coffee.

-Adding to the concern of increased toxicity, substances that are stable in larger forms (such as aluminum) can also become reactive or explosive in nanoparticle form, creating the potential for health effects that are not seen when the substance is in its larger form.
+Adding to the concern about increased toxicity, substances that are stable in larger forms (such as aluminum) can also become reactive or explosive in nanoparticle form, creating the potential for health effects that are not seen when the substance is in its larger form.